jaehho/junior_fall/frequentist/project_2/gpt.md

 # Logistic Regression

-Implement logistic regression with stochastic gradient descent as the optimization algorithm, with and without the L2 regularization penalty.
+Manually implement logistic regression with stochastic gradient descent as the optimization algorithm, with and without the L2 regularization penalty.

 Divide the data into roughly 80% train, 10% validation, 10% test; and use the validation dataset to tune any parameters.